BitCANN/bitcann-contracts/README.md

 - [DomainNFTs](#domainnfts)

 #### RegistrationNFTs
-A pair of minting NFTs that reside within the [Registry.cash](#registry) contract, consisting of:
+A pair of minting NFTs that exist as UTXOs within the [Registry.cash](#registry) contract, consisting of:
    - **CounterNFT**: This minting hybrid NFT has nftCommitment that starts from 0 and increments by 1 with each new registration.
 It is also initialized with the maximum possible token amount of `9223372036854775807` that interacts with [Auction.cash](#auction) to facilitate the creation of new auction NFTs.
-Based on the value of the new registrationID the new minted AuctionNFT gets the exact tokenAmount.
+Based on the value of the new registrationID from it's own commitment, the new minted AuctionNFT gets the exact tokenAmount.
 [FAQ](#what-if-the-tokenamount-in-the-counternft-runs-out)
       - `category`: domainCategory
       - `commitment`: registrationID < 8 bytes >
       - `tokenAmount`: Keeps reducing with each new registration.